 It’s clear that drinking alcohol is a big part of Friday afternoon culture and Australian culture.
 And typically, if you’re healthy and responsible, there’s nothing wrong with enjoying a drink or two in moderation.

-That said, while you’re recovering from surgery (of any kind), alcohol will not only dehydrate your skin, but your whole system, driving its attention away from doing the job of knitting you back together without a stitch out of place.
+That said, while you’re recovering from surgery (of any kind), alcohol will not only dehydrate your skin but your whole system, driving its attention away from doing the job of knitting you back together without a stitch out of place.

 So if you can, avoid drinking for a few days or weeks to give your body the best chance of healing itself.

-You know how surgeons always suggest rest as a cure for most conditions, including post-operative care?
+Do you know how surgeons always suggest rest as a cure for most conditions, including post-operative care?
 There’s a good reason for this.
 Rest is incredibly important to give your body, mind and emotions time to sort through the processes and changes you’ve made by having plastic surgery.

 So take adequate time off from work, childcare, pet care and other responsibilities – ask for help!
 Remember, you don’t have to do it all on your own.